By Vince Giuliano and Steve Buss

 (Disclosure: .
 Regular readers of this blog know that because this product has worked so well in controlling chronic inflammation for me, and for members if my family and friends, we have created this liposomal concoction as a commercial product, called 4 Herb Synergy.
 Vince’s family supplement company SYNERGY BIOHERBALS has been marketing that supplement for over a year now.)

 What I did not know at the time I wrote these articles is that curcumin and high-AKBA Boswellia are in fact JMJD3 activators and therefore H3K27me2/3 demethylators.
-I strongly suspect the ginger and ashwagandha exercise similar impact Since I have been taking either the home-made or the commercial 4 Herb Synergy product daily for over 5 years now, and because I also take substantial daily doses of DHEA and Vitamin D, it is likely I have been in fact to some extent activating JMJD3.
+I strongly suspect the ginger and ashwagandha exercise similar impact Since I have been taking either the home-made or the commercial 4 Herb Synergy product daily for over 5 years now, and because I also take substantial daily doses of DHEA and Vitamin D, it is likely I have been in fact to some extent been activating JMJD3 on a dialy basis.

 - Breathing oxygen in combination with exercising may promote YOUNGERING1.0.
 Oxygen is one of the promoters of JMJD3.
-Beyond that there is an older but significant body of science behind achieving healthful results via interventions that combine exercise and breathing oxygen.
-Further, this is a health and possible longevity intervention that can be pursued now by individuals without requiring any medical intervention.
+There is an older but significant body of science behind achieving healthful results via interventions that involve routine breathing of oxygen while exercising.
+Devices can be purchased that make it practical and easy to do so at home.
 Steve Buss has been experiencing the benefits of this intervention for years now.
 He intends to cover this subject in detail in a follow-up blog entry.
 That blog entry will cover the science and historical background of the exercise-oxygen approach, recent related research, how the practice works in detail, the equipment required and where to get it, and the benefits of the approach that Steve has personally experienced.

 - There are other known natural programs that run in the bodies of normal people that can contribute to YOUNGING.
 For example, senescent cells exude the inflammatory cytokine IL-6.
 IL-6 exuded by senescent cells is a necessary trigger for nearby normal cells in the same organ to start expressing the OSKM Yamanaka factors so they can epigenetically regress to becoming stem-cell like progenitor cells in the same lineage type, which can the differentiate to replace the senescent cells